Theys, Gays, and Giants: How Two Celebrations Shape My Life

 I used to consider "They" as a mere lighthearted nod to a band that I love.
 Today, it’s a pronoun that many people, including my youngest child and several friends, use to describe their identity.
 It’s a pronoun that, for some, feels like finally being seen and heard.
 We live in a world that often feels like it's never fully catching up to the idea that gender doesn’t fit neatly into a box.
 And they has become a powerful, validating expression of self.

-What might have seemed like a quirky fan ritual—a leftover from a pre-social media era, almost like some strange, quasi-Catholic parody—is now VERY relevant to me.
+What might have seemed like a quirky fan ritual leftover from a pre-social media era, almost like some strange, quasi-Catholic parody, is now VERY relevant to me.
 Today, writing “They” on your forehead feels less like a goofy homage to a band and more like a meaningful gesture of solidarity with the non-binary community.
-It feels almost like They Day was preparing us—even if unintentionally—to embrace this more inclusive world.

 They Day Meets National Coming Out Day

 There’s something beautifully poetic about these two celebrations falling on the same day.
 On They Day, we celebrate a band that has always embraced weirdness, individuality, and community.
 And on National Coming Out Day, we celebrate people stepping into their true selves, even when doing so requires immense bravery.
-Both days are about owning who you are and finding your people—whether it's through music or identity.

 I have always viewed TMBG as a safe space for people.
 I see it in the things they say publicly, share online, and in the robustly diverse accepting fan base.
-There is something very disarming and refreshing about knowing that your favorite band is made up of like-minded people like yourself.
+There is something very disarming and refreshing about knowing that your favorite band is made up of like-minded people like.
 People who accept, embrace, and are allies to people who need them most.

 Theys and Gays in My Life

-When I see the people I hold closest in my life living authentically, I can’t help but be struck by the bravery involved.
+When I see the people I hold closest living authentically, I can’t help but be struck by the bravery involved.
 I haven’t experienced it but I know it can’t be easy.
 But when I think about how music like TMBG’s has been a kind of safety net for people who have maybe been told they aren’t accepted or even hated because of who they are, I feel thankful that the band I love embraces, accepts and supports them.
 Whether you’re coming out as non-binary or simply standing out in your own weird, wonderful way, there's room for you here.

 As I’ve watched my children grow into who they are, that ethos feels even more important.
 They Might Be Giants has always uplifted the voices of those who need to be heard.